 Running since 2004, the train has been fully refurbished recently.
 Its light, airy cabins are now furnished with locally sourced fabrics.
 You’ll find the wooden furniture, under close scrutiny, is veneered rather than carved wood, but everything is clean and fresh.
 There are two dining cars, a lounge, a spa and a small gym.

 Two deluxe cabins occupy each car, with a butler per car providing a personal service.
 The service on board is very attentive — I enjoyed tea in my cabin each morning — and you’re given a mobile phone pre-loaded with your butler’s number.

 I couldn’t fault the food served on board, enjoying racks of lamb, a traditional Indian thali and far too many desserts.
 The dishes are beautifully presented, and the chefs take a real pride in their cooking, walking along the dining cars to check how their dishes have been received.

 Deccan Odyssey routes

 Each of the Deccan Odyssey’s six routes is focused on a hard-to-travel-in part of India.
-The seven night Hidden Treasures of Gujarat route particularly appeals as it journeys from Mumbai into the rarely visited northwest state of Gujarat.
+The seven-night Central India route is by far the most leisurely way to reach the remote ancient monuments at Hampi.
+But, it’s Tthe seven- night Hidden Treasures of Gujarat route which particularly appeals, as it journeys from Mumbai into the rarely visited northwest state of Gujarat.